 And just to show that Kemble did sometimes use their own name on birdcage pianos, here's another little 1941 upright in the same style as the badged Crane, but bearing Kemble's own name:

 The internal nameplate is very much in the style of the Crane & Sons model shown earlier on this page:

-And here is the serial number (sorry about the quality of these photos, taken with my phone:
+And here is the serial number (sorry about the quality of these photos, taken with my phone):

 The photo below shows a really old birdcage piano where the damper rail partly obscures the bottom row of tuning pins.
 This piano can never have been properly tuned in its life, until I filed grooves in the damper rail to let the tuning lever get access.
-As it was, you had to use the tuning lever to lever the rail down while simultaneously tuning and "setting" the pins; an impossible task.
+As it was made, you had to use the tuning lever to lever the rail down while simultaneously tuning and "setting" the pins; an impossible task.

 German Birdcage Pianos

-Birdcage actions do not "damp" the strings (stop them from sounding after you take your fingers off the keys) quite as effectively as underdamper actions, partly because the dampers are close to the ends of the strings where there is less string movement.
+Overdamper actions do not "damp" the strings (stop them from sounding after you take your fingers off the keys) quite as effectively as underdamper actions, partly because the dampers are close to the ends of the strings where there is less string movement.

-Here is a Youtube clip of one of the fine old Bluthner overdamper pianos (I can't bring myself to call such a piano a birdcage piano) being played, having been restored by its owner (I think it is being played by a meechanical player device):
+Here is a Youtube clip of one of the fine old Bluthner overdamper pianos (I can't bring myself to call such a piano a birdcage piano) being played, having been restored by its owner (I think it is being played by a mechanical player device):

 I came across this very unusual German piano with both underdampers and a half-set of overdampers:

 This unusual piano with its half-set of additional overdampers makes it easy to see how the overdamper mechanism works (I should have dusted the hammer rail before taking the photo!):